Year of Call: 2015

 Having joined chambers as a pupil in 2016, Megan accepted tenancy in February 2018.
 She has a growing criminal practice and accepts instructions in both the Crown Court and Magistrates’ Court, where she continues to hone her client handling and advocacy skills.

 Megan’s practice also extends to professional regulation, having previously worked for the Royal College of Nursing acting on behalf of registrants and a prominent solicitor acting on behalf of regulators.
+She is regularly instructed to represent registrants before the Nursing and Midwifery Council and the Health and Care Professions Council.
+Megan has also delivered training to the General Dental Council on disclosure in whistleblowing matters.

 R v G- In a sensitive case of making indecent images, in which the Pre-Sentence Report was damaging, Megan’s delicate handling of the mitigation resulted in a Suspended Sentence Order.